 The repository provides storage for artifacts to be used in Release Operations Center releases and for all actions, core and custom, to be used in Automation Studio processes.
-The repository server (Nexus) is installed by default as part of the Data Management server installation.
-The installation of the Data manager includes an option to connect to an external repository.
+The repository server (Nexus) is installed by default as part of the Management server installation.
+The installation of the Management Server includes an option to connect to an external repository.